datanav/docs/git.rst

     $ git branch -d hotfix-1.1.1
     Deleted branch hotfix-1.1.1 (was abbe5d6).

-Now, Let's start with below steps, based on that you already have a directory with sesam config you want to put into a repo Actual steps:
+Now, let's start with below steps, based on that you already have a directory with sesam config you want to put into a repo Actual steps:
 The optimal directory structure of Sesam Node project should look like this:
 ::